Company town baseball players sometimes made it to the Big Leagues — and the Hall of Fame.

 In the Texas Panhandle, the petroleum-related town baseball team Borger Gassers disappeared after the 1955 season, despite Gordon Nell hitting a record-setting 49 homers in 1947.
 Team owners blamed television and air-conditioning for reducing minor league baseball attendance and profitability.

 In Beaumont, Texas, site of the great Spindletop oil discovery of 1901, minor league baseball lasted for decades under several names.
 The first team, the Beaumont Oil Gushers of the South Texas League, was fielded in 1903.
 By the 1904 season the team was known as the Millionaires and then the Oilers before becoming the Beaumont Exporters in 1920.

 Although many thought the name should be changed to the Refiners, reflecting the city’s industry, for the 1950 season the team was briefly known as the Roughnecks (a former company town baseball team name still popular).

 Perhaps baseball’s greatest product from the oilfield was a young man who was a roustabout in the small oil town of Olinda, California.
-Walter “Big Train” Johnson will earn national renown as the greatest pitcher of his time.
+Walter Johnson (1887-1946) would earn national renown as the greatest pitcher of his time.
+His fastball was legendary.

-By 1903 the Orange County team was sharing newly built Athletic Park in Anaheim, “two hours south of Olinda by horse and buggy,” notes one historian.
-Youngster Walter Johnson rooted for the Oil Wells.
+By 1903, the Orange County team was sharing newly built Athletic Park in Anaheim, “two hours south of Olinda by horse and buggy,” noted one historian.
+Youngster Walter Johnson rooted for the local team, the Oil Wells.

 By 17, Johnson was playing for his oil town baseball team, the Olinda Oil Wells, as its ace pitcher.
 He shared in each game’s income of $25, according to Henry Thomas in Walter Johnson: Baseball’s Big Train.

 In 1936, “The Big Train” Johnson was inducted into baseball’s newly created Hall of Fame with four others: Ty Cobb, Babe Ruth, Honus Wagner, and Christy Mathewson.
 In 1924, Johnson returned to his California oil patch roots.
 On October 31, he and his former baseball teammates played an exhibition game in Brea against Babe Ruth and the Ruth All-Stars.